Prevent and the law

 The University is committed to the wellbeing of its students, staff and others, has many support services available, and is renowned for the richness and diversity of cultural activities provided to its members and the public.

-How does the University oversee Prevent?
+How the University oversees Prevent

 The University operates a Committee on Prevent and Freedom of Speech – a joint committee of the General Board and the Council – to oversee its compliance with the Prevent duty.
 The name and remit of this committee stresses the importance placed by the University on balancing compliance with the Prevent duty against other legal requirements in relation to protecting freedom of speech and academic freedom.